nrkno/sofie-core/README.md

 meteor
 ```

 If you run into any issues while installing the dependencies, clone any offending packages from Git and link them using `npm link`.
-For exmaple, for `tv-automation-mos-connection` library:
+For example, for `tv-automation-mos-connection` library:

 ```
 git clone -b master https://github.com/nrkno/tv-automation-mos-connection.git